01-edu/public/subjects/devops/crud-master-py/README.md

 have information on the movies available and another one (`billing`) will process the payments.

-"We'll establish a movie streaming platform.
-One API (`inventory`) will provide details about available movies, while another (`billing`) will handle payment processing."
+We'll establish a movie streaming platform.
+One API (`inventory`) will provide details about available movies, while another (`billing`) will handle payment processing.

 The API gateway will communicate in HTTP with the `inventory` service and using RabbitMQ for `billing` service.